-Mayim Bialik to be First 'Jeopardy!'
+Mayim Bialik to Be First 'Jeopardy!'
 Guest Host After Mike Richards' Exit

 Mayim Bialik will be the first guest host for “Jeopardy!” following Mike Richards’ one-day tenure as Alex Trebek’s successor.

-Bialik, who was named the host of the game show’s primetime specials and spinoffs, will tape three weeks worth of episodes, Sony said on Monday.
+Bialik, who was named the host of the game show’s primetime specials and spinoffs, will tape three weeks worth of episodes, Sony Pictures TV said on Monday.

 CNN first reported that Bialik was going to host this week, adding that the “Call Me Kat” star is being considered for the permanent role.
 A rep for Sony declined to comment on if she was being considered.